 We follow the Lee Navigation to its meeting with the River Lea at Old Ford Lock.
 We then walk along the Greenway until we turn off towards Beckton District Park.
 We walk though the Park before reaching Royal Albert Station, which is on the Docklands Light Railway.
 Hackney Wick and Royal Albert Stations are within Zone 3.

 Most of the walk is along the Greenway that is perhaps ironically named.
-It runs over the Northern Outfall Sewage Embankment that forms part of the sewerage system designed by Sir Joseph Bazalgette.
-It was built in the 1860s and is one of the greatest engineering projects ever undertaken in this country.
-Along the way we pass the listed Abbey Mill Pumping Station that formed part of Sir Joseph's immense scheme although it is no longer in use.
+It runs over the Northern Outfall Sewage Embankment that forms part of the sewerage system designed by Sir Joseph Bazalgette and built in the 1860s.
+It is a bit of a route march not least because because "improvements" being undertaken by Thames Water necessitate two rather tedious diversions.
+Perhaps the improvements will eliminate the smell emanating from the various inspection hatches.
+We pass the listed Abbey Mill Pumping Station that formed part of Sir Joseph's immense scheme but unfortunately it is currently shrouded in scaffolding.

 The initial section of the walk offers extensive views over the Olympic Park whilst the walk ends by the Royal Albert Dock on the other side of which is London City Airport.